curl/everything-curl/curl-etiquette.md

 after the quotes that relate to your comment.
 Then you continue downwards again.

-When most of the quotes have been removed and you've added your own words, you're done!
+When most of the quotes have been removed and you have added your own words, you are done!

 #### HTML is not for mails